Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ### c.
 Jacob Hinton
 ___

-* Team lead on programming of powerup system and all game mechanics
+* Team lead on programming of power-up system and all game mechanics
-* implemented all in game ui elements (powerup bar, life count, cooldown bar)
+* Implemented all in game ui elements (power-up bar, life count, cooldown bar)
-* managed all source control through github. (main responsibility here was merging when conflicts appeared)
+* Managed all source control through GitHub. (main responsibility here was merging when conflicts appeared)
-* contributed to the SRS document, notably on the functional requirements
+* Contributed to the SRS document, notably on the functional requirements

 ___
 ### d.
 Brandon Kilpatrick